inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 which consist of many buttons.
 On the uppermost toolbar are different buttons which change what you can do with your mouse.
 You are already familiar with the first two, the :guilabel:`Select` tool and the :guilabel:`Draw` tool.
-The other tools make it easier to zoom in, delete an object, draw a shape, or create a line that is parallel to another line.
+The other tools make it easier to zoom in, delete an object, draw a shape or create a line that is parallel to another line.

 Below these tools are many more buttons.
 These buttons control what you see on the right side of JOSM.
-Using these buttons you can open and close the boxes on the right, such as :guilabel:`Properties`, :guilabel:`Selection`, and :guilabel:`Author`.
+Using these buttons you can open and close the boxes on the right, such as :guilabel:`Properties`, :guilabel:`Selection` and :guilabel:`Author`.

 1.1.
 Downloading OSM Data